astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## Thought
 - Lots of funding and talent flowing to e-learning/courses
-- Is there a possibility big companies (Netflix, Amazon) are making people lazier, to the point where they are not so interested in learning.
+- Is there a possibility big companies (Netflix, Amazon) are making people lazier, to the point where they are not so interested in learning?
 - There still exists a necessity to learn, acquire skills, etc to apply to careers.

 # February 20, 2019